 For example, I’ve had good results with Good RX, while others have reported better results with the other prescription discount programs I mentioned above.

 One of the most common issues with discharge planning in nursing is not ensuring that a patient will actually be able to get the medication prescribed to them, so this step can make or break your discharge plans.
 You can definitely get social services involved to help, but the more you know, the better you’ll be able to provide encouragement and feedback to ensure your patient has what they need to be successful after discharge.

 Make a list and check it twice.

 There are typically quite a few things you have to enter into the computer for the patient, but also for your documentation as well.
 Care plans need to be closed out, education needs to be resolved, IVs and telemetry need to be removed and documented, documentation requirements need to be met (like core measures), the next dose due for each medication needs to be indicated, and more.

-If the patient is being transferred to another facility, even more needs to be completed.
-These things include calling report to the receiving facility, printing and faxing additional paperwork, printing information for whomever is transporting the patient, and so forth.
+If the patient is being transferred to another facility, even more, needs to be completed.
+These things include calling reports to the receiving facility, printing and faxing additional paperwork, printing information for whoever is transporting the patient, and so forth.